alphagov/govuk-developer-docs/source/manual/cdn.html.md

 GOV.UK uses Fastly as a CDN.
 Public users aren't accessing GOV.UK servers directly, they connect via the CDN.
 This is better because:

 - The CDN "edge nodes" (webservers) are closer to end users.
-Fastly has servers all around the world but our "origin" servers are only in the UK.
+Fastly has servers all around the world but our "origin" servers are only in the AWS eu-west-1 region (Ireland).
 - It reduces load on our origin.
 Fastly uses Varnish to cache responses.

 The CDN is responsible for retrying requests against the [static mirror](/manual/fall-back-to-mirror.html).